djord97/djord97/README.md

 ## About me

-I am a Data Scientist and Computer Vision Engineer at <a href="https://www.finbet.rs/#/home">Finbet</a>.
+I am a Data Scientist and Computer Vision Engineer at <a href="https://www.finbet.rs/#/home">Finbet</a> and <a href="[https://www.finbet.rs/#/home](https://www.visionqueue.com/)">Vision Queue</a>.
 I started programming since elementary school, while on university I started working with Digital Signal Processing, Image Processing, Machine Learning and Deep Learning.
 Beside that, I have two certificates in the field of databases.
 I have a B.Sc. in Electrical Engineering and Computing from Singidunum University and a M.Sc. in Data Science.

 ## Technologies